glacier-modding/glaciermodding.org/docs/modding/customcampaigns/mission_contract.md

 ---
-sidebar_position: 5
+sidebar_position: 8
 description: Mission Contracts
 ---

-# Mission Contracts
+# Mission Contract

 For this tutorial, we will go over creating a custom mission contract.